HewlettPackard/galadriel/doc/galadriel_harvester.md

 ##### `relationship list`

-The `list` command displays all relationships within the trust domain managed by the SPIRE Server, where this Harvester is running.
+The `list` command allows you to view all relationships within the trust domain managed by the SPIRE Server where the Harvester operates.

 ```bash
 ./galadriel-harvester relationship list [flags]